-- Establish standards for courses, programs, services, activities, and facilities and to evaluate students based upon these standards.
+- Establish standards for courses, programs, services, activities, and facilities and evaluate students based upon those standards

-- Select among equally effective accommodations or auxiliary aides or services.
+- Select among equally effective accommodations, auxiliary aides, and assistive technologies

 McHenry County College, through Access and Disability Services, has the following responsibilities: